Fall of Babylon: Historiography

 The Cyropaedia, a partly fictional biography of Cyrus the Great which may contain a historical core, contains content as described by Xenophon who had been in Persia as one of the Ten Thousand Greek soldiers who fought on the losing side in a Persian civil war, events which he recounted in his Anabasis.
 It is also possible that stories about Cyrus were told (and embellished) by Persian court society and that these are the basis of Xenophon's text.
 Herodotus, although writing long after the events, had traveled in Mesopotamia and spoken to Babylonians.
-In Cyropaedia (7.5.20–33), Xenophon, in agreement with Herodotus (I.292), says that the Achaemenid army entered the city via the channel of the Euphrates river, the river having been diverted into trenches that Cyrus had dug for the invasion, and that the city was unprepared because of a great festival that was being observed.
+In Cyropaedia (7.5.20–33), Xenophon, in agreement with Herodotus (I.292), says that the Achaemenid army entered the city via the channel of the Euphrates, the river having been diverted into trenches that Cyrus had dug for the invasion, and that the city was unprepared because of a great festival that was being observed.

 Cyropaedia (7.5.26–35) describes the capture of Babylon by Gobryas, who led a detachment of men to the capital and killed the king of Babylon.
 In 7.5.25, Gobryas remarks that "this night the whole city is given over to revelry", including to some extent the guards.
 Those who opposed the forces under Gobryas were struck down, including those outside the banquet hall.
 The capture of the city, and the slaying of the son king of the king (4.6.3), is described in Cyropaedia (7:5.26–30) as follows:

 Both Xenophon and Daniel 5 describe the demise of Belshazzar on the night that the city was taken.
 Xenophon, Herodotus, and Daniel agree that the city was taken by surprise, at the time of a festival, and with some (but apparently not much) loss of life.
 The Cyropaedia (4.6.3) states that a father and son were both reigning over Babylon when the city fell, and that the younger ruler was killed.

 A new system of government was put in place and the Persian multi-national state was developed.
 This system of government reached its peak after the conquest of Egypt by Cambyses II during his reign, thereafter receiving its ideological foundation in the inscription of the Persian kings.